gumberss/FinanceGameinator/docs/FinanceGameinator/1. Features/Game Room/ADR.md

 One trade-off with this solution is that the denormalization of game information, specifically adding the game name to the player partition key, requires the system to manually replicate the information.
 Whenever a player joins a game, the system must not only add the player to the game but also undertake an additional step of updating the player partition by adding the game information, in this case, the game name.
 And not only it, but if the game metadata that was replicated to the player partition is changed, the system must change the data for every player in the game, updating the data in each player partition This choice involves investing more write operations to optimize for reduced read operations.

+To address the challenge of data replication, the system can opt for replicating the data using DynamoDB Streams.
+While the trade-off persists, replicating the data asynchronously through DynamoDB Streams allows the system to manage the process more effectively.

 A final overview of how the table will work will be described in the image below:

 <img src="https://github.com/gumberss/PurchaseListinator/assets/38296002/3ef6176b-4154-4c18-bfa2-04719ad140ce"/>